Striped Blandford/Znajek jets from advection of small scale magnetic field: Introduction

 The rapid variability observed in many blazars and other radio loud AGNs, and in particular the extreme gamma-ray flares, also require rapid dissipation of the inner jet, on scales at which the jet is not expected to be prone to instabilities.
 Notable examples are M87 \citep{Acciari2009,Aharonian2003} and IC310 \citep{Aleksic2014} that exhibit occasional strong flares with durations as short as one day (roughly $r_g/c$) in M87, and a few minutes in IC310 \citep{Aleksic2014}.
 These flares are likely produced in the innermost regions, close to the BH (but see \citealt{Barkov2012} for a different interpretation).
-It has been proposed that the variable TeV emission in M87 (and conceivably IC310) may originate from a magnetospheric spark gap located at the base of jet \citep{Levinson2000,Neronov2007,Levinson2011,Hirotani2016,Hirotani2016a,Hirotani2017,Levinson2017,Lin2017}.
+It has been proposed that the variable TeV emission in M87 (and conceivably IC310) may originate from a magnetospheric spark gap located at the base of a jet \citep{Levinson2000,Neronov2007,Levinson2011,Hirotani2016,Hirotani2016a,Hirotani2017,Levinson2017,Lin2017}.
 Recent attempts to study this process using 1D GRPIC simulations \citep{Levinson2018,Chen2019} confirm that such gaps are self-sustained when the pair production opacity contributed by the disc emission is large enough, and that they are potential sources of intermittent TeV emission.
-However, these simulations are local and thus missing information about the feedback of the global magnetosphere.
+However, these simulations are local and, thus, missing information about the feedback of the global magnetosphere.
 Global 2D GRPIC simulations, as those described in \cite{Parfrey_2019PhRvL}, may be able to shed more light on the gap emission.

-Alternatively, dissipation and rapid variability can more naturally arise from advection of small scale magnetic fields by the accretion flow, as demonstrated by recent 2D force-free simulations \citep{Parfrey2015,Yuan2019,Yuan2019a,Yuan2019}.
+Alternatively, dissipation and rapid variability can more naturally arise from advection of small scale magnetic fields by the accretion flow, as demonstrated by recent 2D General Relativistic \citep{Parfrey2015} and 3D special relativistic \citep{Yuan2019,Yuan2019a} force-free simulations.
 Along this idea, \cite{Giannios2019} have argued that the variability timescales are related to the growth of the magnetorotational dynamo in the AD.
 But can accretion of small scale magnetic field lead to formation of a striped relativistic jet with a substantial mean power?
 This is the prime question addressed in this paper.